swisnl/jQuery-contextMenu/documentation/docs/customize.md

 So for example the file checkmark.svg wil result in the CSS context-menu-icon-checkmark which you can use by using the [icon option](items#icon) when defining a menu item.

+Is is also possible to just use FontAwesome icons, see the [demo of FontAwesome](demo/fontawesome-icons).

 ### Example

 ```javascript